 The good news is that there are plenty of ways to keep breast milk cool while traveling.
 Whether you’re going on a short trip or planning a longer one with extended stops at different locations along the way, plenty of options are available for keeping your breastmilk fresh and safe for consumption by your little one.

 Keep your breast milk in its original packaging and store it in an insulated cooler bag with ice packs.
 It’s also vital not to expose your breast milk to direct sunlight or high heat when traveling with it—both could cause spoilage.

 Here are some tips for keeping breastmilk cool while traveling:

-- Bring a cooler bag, and pack it with ice packs.
+- Bring a cooler bag and pack it with ice packs.

 - If you can’t find an insulated cooler bag, use a regular one and place the breastmilk containers in between two layers of ice packs or frozen water bottles.

 - Try to keep the breastmilk cool at all times, even when it’s in transit from place to place.
-If you have extra space in your cooler bag or suitcase, pack some ice packs or frozen water bottles in there with your breastmilk containers.
+If you have extra space in your cooler bag or suitcase, pack some ice packs or frozen water bottles with your breastmilk containers.